julioefajardo/CarND-Term1-Project4/README.md

 It is been shown that original images had a small radial distortion, as shown on the followed image:
 ![alt text][image3]

-The code for this step is contained in the IPython notebook named [Calibration](Calibration.ipynb).

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.